avizway1/AWAR-DEC/IAM.md

 - If the user attempts to perform an unauthorized action, AWS will respond with:
   - **Error Message**: "You are not authorized to perform this operation."
   - Common reasons: Permissions denied, not allowed to access certain resources, or lack of required policies.

----

-This revised version is polished, concise, and addresses key points with added clarity.
-Let me know if you need further adjustments!